-A strong composition is crucial to a successful piece of art.
-It's what attracts a viewer's eye, and what holds their attention once they take a closer look.
+Strong artistic compositions are vital to the success of a piece of art.
+The composition of a piece is what captures a viewer's eye and holds their attention once they take a closer look.

-I'll discuss some of these techniques, explain why they're successful and how you can use that knowledge to make a better image.
+We'll discuss some of these techniques throughout this article, explain why they are successful and how you can use that knowledge to make a better image.

 To begin, all you really need to know is this: a good composition is nothing more than a pleasing arrangement of shapes, colours and tones.
 That's simple enough really.
 Chances are, most of you can make a good composition with your eyes closed.

-By altering one of these squares, even slightly, I've created a much more successful composition in the second image.
-As simple as the image is, it already has a sense of motion, and depth.
+As simple as this image is, it already has a sense of motion, and depth.
 How?

 Through relationships.
-By causing a disparity between the shapes, I've given the viewer a means by which they can compare those shapes.
+Causing a disparity between the shapes has given the viewer a means by which they can compare those shapes.
 "This one is bigger, that one is lighter."
 The grey square appears to be moving and receding only when compared to the black square.

 The process of comparing these shapes requires that the viewer moves their eyes repeatedly around the canvas, and therein lies the true goal of a great composition: controlling that eye movement.